jjamescode/jjamescode.github.io/_posts/2022-04-04-ci-cd-pipeline.md

 <img src="/images/1-create-project-gitlab.PNG" alt="create-gitlab-project" width="500"/>

 **2. Change CI/CD Setting in GitLab.**
-Settings > General > Visibility, project features, permissions > Expand > CI/CD > Only Project Members
+Settings > General > Visibility, Project Features> Permissions > Expand > CI/CD > Only Project Members
 - a. **Make your CI/CD "Private" and "Only visible to members of the project".** By default all CI/CD pipeline logs are set to public.
 You should set them to private to prevent sensitive information (like your AWS secret key) from accidentally being displayed in logs.
 <img src="/images/2a-make-pipeline-private.PNG" alt="make-pipeline-private" width="500"/>